dmerejkowsky/blog/content/post/0070-i-don-t-need-types.md

 Excerpt:

-> [This is important] mostly because it will make you better programmers, but also because it will stop you from making angry hacker news comments.
+> [This is important] mostly because it will make you better programmers, but also because it will stop you from making angry Hacker News comments.

 I won't summarize the talk here, but it helped me realizing what I really meant when I claimed "I have tests so I don't need types".